Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 To get started with the coding part o this tutorial, you need to install Hardhat.
 In the next couple of steps, you will learn how to install Hardhat into your local work environment using yarn on you're preferred Package Manager

-1.- Create a workspace in you're preferred code editor.
+1. Create a workspace in you're preferred code editor.

-2.- Go to the terminal of your work environment and run the code `npm init -y`.
-This is to initialize a `package.json` file 3.- Next run the command `npx hardhat` to fire up your hardhat development environment.
+2. Go to the terminal of your work environment and run the code `npm init -y`.
+This is to initialize a `package.json` file

+3. Run the command  `npm install --save-dev hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers` on your terminal to install all the required dependencies you'lll need for this tutorial

+4. Next run the command `npx hardhat` to fire up your hardhat development environment.
 You will be prompted to choose the language you'll be working with.

-4.- Click enter twice to enable the option `Create a Javascript Project`. and to verify the project location.
+5. Click enter twice to enable the option `Create a Javascript Project`. and to verify the project location.
 You will notice a new folder structure on your code editor file explorer.

 Now that you have successfully installed and Setup up your hardhat development environment. next you will create the exemplary contracts you need to test the contract calls